kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 {% endprism %}
 <a name="2-html-sections"></a>
 ### The 2 sections of the HTML
-Take note that the page has two distinct sections: a list of soccer teams at the top (except for the last one) and the list of soccer players directly below that.
-Except for the last one, every item in the top list is a link with a class name of `btn-player` and a data attribute called `data-team`.
+The page has two distinct sections: a list of `<a>` tags at the top and a list of `<div>` tags at the bottom.
+Except for the last one, every item in the top list has a class name of `btn-player` and a data attribute called `data-team`.

-The `btn-player` class name is important and will be discussed but for now, notice that the values of the `data-team` attribute differs across the links that have it.
-There are four different values across these links: 1) `chelsea`, 2) `psg`, 3) `real-madrid` and 4) `barcelona`.
+Notice that the values of the `data-team` attribute differ across the links that have it.
+There are four different values: 1) `chelsea`, 2) `psg`, 3) `real-madrid` and 4) `barcelona`.

 At the bottom of this list is a link with an ID of `#btn-show-all`.
-If any content has been removed, clicking on this link will add all of it back to the page.
+We'll build functionality where clicking on this link will add back any content that has been removed.

 Every item in the bottom list is a `<div>` with a class name of `player` and a data attribute called `data-players-team`.
 The `player` class name is important and will be discussed but for now, notice that the values of the `data-players-team` attribute is shared across some of the `<div>` tags.

 For example: four tags have their `data-players-team` value set to `chelsea`, two of them have their attribute set `psg`.
 And so on and so on.
 <a name="html-section-binding"></a>
-### The important binding of the 2 HTML sections
+### The binding of the 2 HTML sections
-Most importantly, take note that the values of the `data-players-team`  attribute in the section below matches the value of one of the `data-team` attributes in the section above.
+The values of the `data-players-team` attribute in the section below matches the value of one of the `data-team` attributes in the section above.
 So the four tags with a `data-players-team` attribute with a value of `chelsea` match the value of the `data-team` attribute in the first `<a>` tag: it's value is also `chelsea`.

-These shared values are assisting in binding the content to their respective links...when of those links are clicked, they'll understand that it's their bound `<div>` tags that content should be visible.
+These shared values create a binding between the two sections, As a result, when of those links are clicked, they'll understand that it's their bound `<div>` tags that should be visible.
 <a name="javascript-first-look"></a>
 ### A first look at the JavaScript
-But this is only a small part of the binding process...jQuery does a lot here too.
+But this is only a small part of the binding process...jQuery does a lot here, too.
 That code is in `main.js` and looks like this:
 {% prism javascript %}
 $( ".btn-player" ).click(function(){